-There are three main techniques for repairing an inguinal hernia, they are:
+There a few techniques for repairing an inguinal hernia, they are:

-An inguinal hernia is most commonly repaired using a "tension free mesh repair", this remains the gold standard and has been established practice in most hospitals for many years!
-The inguinal hernia is repaired by making a small (2 inch) incision in the groin skin crease, a split is made in the external oblique fascia (not the muscle!) and the inguinal hernia sac is identified.
+An inguinal hernia is most commonly repaired using a "tension free mesh repair", this remains the gold standard and has been established practice in most hospitals for many years.
+The inguinal hernia is repaired by making a small (3-4 inch) incision in the groin skin crease, a split is made in the external oblique fascia (not the muscle) and the inguinal hernia sac is identified.
 The sac is then usually tied off and a synthetic mesh is overlaid to strengthen the abdominal wall and prevent recurrence of the hernia.

 This method is quick, very reliable, safe and has withstood the test of time.
 The surgery can be carried out under local or general anaesthetic.

-The technique we use takes about 30 minutes to perform under local, uses ProGrip™ Mesh which reduces post op pain and most patients leave hospital within 30 minutes of surgery.
-Total length of hospital stay is usually about 2.5 hours based on our last 2000 operations.
+The technique we use takes about 30 minutes to perform under local and most patients leave hospital within 30 minutes of surgery.
+Total length of hospital stay is usually about 1.5 - 2 hours based on our last 3000 operations.

 With a Transabdominal Pre-Peritoneal Repair (TAPP) a telescope is placed into the abdomen via a small umbilical incision and the hernia sac is identified from the inside (Keyhole Surgery).

 The hernia sac is pulled back and inverted.
 The peritoneum (the sac that contains the bowel) is then incised and a large 15 x 15 cm mesh (bigger than that used for open surgery) is placed between the muscle wall and the peritoneum to cover the hernia hole.
-The peritoneum is then secured back into place with corkscrew like tacks (which themselves can cause problems).
+The peritoneum is then secured back into place with corkscrew like tacks (which themselves can cause problems) or glued.

-Laparoscopic repair gained popularity a few years when it was thought it would be more comfortable post op and quicker to heal, but compared to local anaesthetic open repair there is no significant advantage.
+Laparoscopic repair gained popularity a few years ago when it was thought it would be more comfortable post op and quicker to heal, but compared to local anaesthetic open repair there appears to be no significant advantage.
 There is however potential to damage the bowel, bladder and the major pelvic blood vessels.
 In inexperienced hands there is more possibility of recurrence of the hernia.

-After performing TAPP (and TEP) for many years,, Mr Sadler now uses these techniques for recurrent hernia surgery when patients have had a previous mesh repair in the recent past, now favouring local anaesthetic repair with ProGrip™ Mesh (even for bilateral hernias) as he believes it is more comfortable and safer for patients.
+After performing TAPP (and TEP) for many years, Mr Sadler no longer performs any keyhole surgery, favouring local anaesthetic repair (even for bilateral hernias) as he believes it is safer and more comfortable for patients.